 c. the hybrid contract is not measured at fair value with changes in fair value recognised in profit or loss (ie a derivative that is embedded in a financial liability at fair value through profit or loss is not separated).

-Derivatives are a useful tool for entities and investors to leverage their position by locking prices, hedge against unfavorable movements in rates, and mitigate risks – these on top of little initial cost.
+Derivatives are a useful tool for entities and investors to leverage their position by locking prices, hedge against unfavorable movements in rates, and mitigating risks – these on top of little initial cost.
 However, derivatives are difficult to measure because they are based on prices of another asset.
 The high volatility of derivatives exposes them to potentially huge losses.
 Derivative includes also counterparty risks that are difficult to predict or value.